Particl-Community/bitcointalk/main-thread.md

    ➣  Market Management [Enabling infinite number of public or private market, accessible with a key] - [url=https://particl.news/market-management-is-next-3e35356d5de0?source=---------10-----------------------]explained[/url]
-   ➣  Identity Management [Give the ability to change your identity on the marketplace(s), as you wish] ➣  Lowering Listing Fees
+   ➣  Identity Management [Give the ability to change your identity on the marketplace(s), as you wish] ➣  Significant performance boost [Like faster download of listings] ➣  Lowering Listing Fees

 Full roadmap ❯ https://particl.io/roadmap/